SystemFw/blog/content/staging/oop-data-oriented.md

-We can now look at the problem this post will be centred around, which is a simplified version of something I've encounted while developing [volturno](https://share.unison-lang.org/@systemfw/volturno/code/main/latest), a distributed stream processing framework.
+We can now look at the problem this post will be centred around, which is a simplified version of something I've encounted while developing [volturno](https://share.unison-lang.org/@systemfw/volturno/code/main/latest), a distributed stream processing framework (think Kafka + Flink).

 Imagine we need to design the storage layer for keyed data streams.
 For our toy version, we can go with something like this: